Top Causes of Elevated Liver Enzymes + How to Treat High AST and ALT

-Your liver is considered a viral organ (meaning you can't live without it) and it helps to detoxify chemicals you come into contact with, break down supplements/medications, red blood cell production, hormone production and plays a critical role in protein synthesis and biochemical reactions.
+Your liver is considered a vital organ (meaning you can't live without it) and it helps to detoxify chemicals you come into contact with, break down supplements/medications, red blood cell production, hormone production and plays a critical role in protein synthesis and biochemical reactions.

 These reactions are critical to everyday life which is why you can't live without your liver.